Naberal/AnalyticalTool/README.md

-An analytical tool for evaluating the processing time of client requests.
+Console analytical tool for evaluating the processing time of client requests.
+In console write path to file with data.
 Data in file consists of 10 different service, each with 3 variations.
 Questions are divided into 10 types, each can belong to 20 categories, a category can have 5 sub categories.
 First data line contains count S of all lines.